chriskryon/chriskryon/README.md

 ## 💼 Projects:

-- Celestial Replay ([https://github.com/chriskryon/celestial-replay](https://github.com/chriskryon/celestial-replay)), a video replay tool built with Next.js and NextUI.
+- [Celestial Replay](https://github.com/chriskryon/celestial-replay), a video replay tool built with Next.js and NextUI.
 This project was instrumental in deepening my understanding of Next.js and its capabilities.

 ## 👨‍💻 About Me: